 You’ll climb to the summit of the Islote de Hilario volcano, where the El Diablo restaurant is located.
 Here, you’ll come to understand the impressive heat of the volcano, as the staff members demonstrate how it can boil water in just seconds.
-If you feel like it, you can dine in the restaurant on meat cooked with the geothermal hear of the volcano itself – there’s something oddly exciting about just knowing this.
+If you feel like it, you can dine in the restaurant on meat cooked with the geothermal heat of the volcano itself – there’s something oddly exciting about just knowing this.

 Explore the Gorgeous Cactus Garden

-Another work of César Manrique’s, this is the perfect place for anything with a love of cacti and succulents.
+Another work of César Manrique’s, is the perfect place for anything with a love of cacti and succulents.
 Originally an old quarry site, Manrique worked his magic here too.
 You’ll find 450 different types of cacti from all over the world here, displayed in a beautiful and aesthetically pleasing manner.
 It’s such a unique and relaxing place to wander around, all overlooked by an authentic, restored windmill.
 You’ll snap some great shots here!

 Take a Boat Ride to Papagayo Beach